dannsam/xenko-docs/manual/graphics/effects-and-shaders/shading-language/composition.md

 Keep in mind that even in composition, you can call for base methods, override them etc. Overriding happens in the same order than the compositions.

-This behavior is useful when you need a value in multiple composition but you only need to compute it once (for example the normal in view space).
+This behavior is useful when you need a value in multiple composition but you only need to compute it once (eg the normal in view space).

 ## Clone behavior